kaomoneus/OpenTTD/SlowPace.md

 [![Video: OpenTTD Slow Pace](https://img.youtube.com/YJ_49gPTcuY/0.jpg)](https://www.youtube.com/watch?v=YJ_49gPTcuY)

-Or... opposite.
+Or opposite.
 If you're lazy to read human friendly text, there is a [`slow_pace`](https://github.com/kaomoneus/OpenTTD/commits/slow_pace) branch where all commits reflect particular subfeature of *Slow Pace Mode*.
 All changes gathered in only 10 commits.

 Otherwise though, below you can find intuitive description and even few C++ implementation details.